Skyshader77/Lacryma-Hydra/chapter30.typ

 "I did not authorize you to sire another Magi," Claradore said dryly.

-"You think I had control over what happened," said Livia.
+"You think I had control over what happened.
+His powers came suddenly," said Livia.

 Its neck snapped.
 It made a parody of a frown.
-"It is one thing to create another.
+"There must be no more incidents of this kind.
+It is one thing to create another.
 You are honing his skills as well!
-You will draw Sextus' wrath upon us."
+You will draw Sextus' wrath upon us!
+Restrain your apprentice at once, my dear!"

+"The Gatekeeper has loosened our leash.
+I cannot tighten it without exposing myself as well."

+"He plays the vigilante in the countryside.
+I have seen him fly to the rescue of farmers and limitanei.
+His powers are crude, unrefined.
+They lack the passion we both have for our craft."

-"Then we will be three Magi to confront him once your body has been reconstituted."
+"Any Magi is better than no Magi.
+We will be three Magi to confront him once your body has been reconstituted."

 "The timeline for that is volatile, my dear."